birko/SuperFakturaAPI.NET/README.md

 ### 5. Stock
-Class that wrappes all API calls for stock handling in SuperFaktura Used namespaces:
+Class that wrappes all API calls for stock handling in SuperFaktura.
+Used namespaces:
 * Birko.SuperFaktura.Request.Stock
 * Birko.SuperFaktura.Response